ashwinvin/websurfx/README.md

 # FAQ (Frequently Asked Questions) 🗨️

-## Why Websurfx?
+## Why Anvesh?

-The primary purpose of the Websurfx project is to create a fast, secure, and privacy-focused meta-search engine.
+The primary purpose of the Anvesh project is to create a fast, secure, and privacy-focused meta-search engine.
 There are numerous meta-search engines available, but not all guarantee the security of their search engines, which is critical for maintaining privacy.
 Memory flaws, for example, can expose private or sensitive information, which is understandably bad.
 There is also the added problem of spam, ads, and inorganic results, which most engines don't have a full-proof answer to.
 Until now.
-With Websurfx, I finally put a full stop to this problem.
-Websurfx is based on Rust, which ensures memory safety and removes such issues.
+With Anvesh, I finally put a full stop to this problem.
+Anvesh is based on Rust, which ensures memory safety and removes such issues.
 Many meta-search engines also lack important features like advanced picture search, required by graphic designers, content providers, and others.
-Websurfx improves the user experience by providing these and other features, such as proper NSFW blocking and micro-apps or quick results (providing a calculator, currency exchanges, etc. in the search results).
+Anvesh improves the user experience by providing these and other features, such as proper NSFW blocking and micro-apps or quick results (providing a calculator, currency exchanges, etc. in the search results).

 ## Why AGPLv3?

-Websurfx is distributed under the **AGPLv3** license to keep the source code open and transparent.
+Anvesh is distributed under the **AGPLv3** license to keep the source code open and transparent.
 This helps keep malware, telemetry, and other dangers out of the project. **AGPLv3** is a strong copyleft license that ensures the software's source code, including any modifications or improvements made to the code, remains open and available to everyone.

 ## Why Rust?

-Websurfx is based on Rust due to its memory safety features, which prevent vulnerabilities and make the codebase more secure.
-Rust is also faster than C++, contributing to Websurfx's speed and responsiveness.
+Anvesh is based on Rust due to its memory safety features, which prevent vulnerabilities and make the codebase more secure.
+Rust is also faster than C++, contributing to Anvesh's speed and responsiveness.
 Finally, the Rust ownership and borrowing system enables secure concurrency and thread safety in the program.

 **[⬆️ Back to Top](#--)**